-Note: This board is a drop-in replacement for our original (and now discontinued) A4983 stepper motor driver carrier.
-The newer A4988 offers overcurrent protection and has an internal 100k pull-down on the MS1 microstep selection pin, but it is otherwise virtually identical to the A4983.
+Note: This board is a drop-in replacement for the original (and now discontinued) A4983 stepper motor driver carrier with voltage regulators.
+The key difference is that the newer A4988 offers overcurrent protection that the A4983 lacks; it is otherwise virtually identical to the A4983.